ArcGIS Blog

 Median Income

-Median Income is calculated using Pareto interpolation, which is sensitive to the number of intervals.
-This means the shift to twenty intervals yields different and more precise results, especially in areas with high concentrations of households at the tails of the income distribution.
+Esri calculates Median Income using a Pareto interpolation that responds to the number of intervals.
+The shift to twenty intervals yielded more detailed and precise Median Income values, particularly in areas with high concentrations of households at the tails of income distribution.

 Average Income

-Esri recalibrated its midpoints to align with reported small-area data rather than relying on broad socio-economic patterns and groupings.
-This means average income is now influenced by more localized data, enhancing accuracy.
+1. Midpoint Methodology—Esri recalibrated the midpoints used in Average Income calculations to align with reported small-area data rather than broad socio-economic patterns and groupings.
+This change means that Average Income values are now influenced by more localized data, enhancing accuracy.

-For households earning over $500,000, (the uppermost interval), Esri employs modeling techniques to estimate the midpoint.
-The change in top-coded intervals from $200,000 to $500,000 shifts more households into bounded intervals and reduces the number of households in the last interval which improves the accuracy of average income estimates.
+3. Uppermost Intervals—For households earning over $500,000, (the uppermost interval), Esri employs modeling techniques to estimate the midpoint.
+The change in top-coded intervals from $200,000 to $500,000 shifts more households into bounded intervals and reduces the number of households in the top interval, improving the accuracy of Average Income estimates.

 Income Tiers and Inequality Measures